telerik/blazor-docs/components/treelist/sorting.md

 You can sort the treelist on the different columns and sorting is done according to the rules for the concrete column type (for example, rules for a `string` are different from rules for an `int`).

+Sorting keeps the expanded/collapsed state of items.
+For example, if filtering brings into view a child whose parent is collapsed, you will only see the collapsed parent.

 >caption Enable Sorting in Telerik TreeList

 ````CSHTML